-- 1. It is mandatory for all Junior Fair Sheep Exhibitors to participate in Sheep Skillathon.
-The following is a list of dates, times and places where the Skillathon testing will be offered: Saturday, July 20, 2024 - 8:00 a.m. - 2:00 p.m. - Swine Barn - Fairgrounds - 2.
+- 1. It is mandatory for all Junior Fair Sheep Exhibitors to participate in Sheep Skillathon. - 2.
 If you are unable to attend the Skillathon testing on the dates named above, you will need to do the essay. - 3.
 There will be three classes based on age of exhibitor. - 4.
 Awards will be given for 1st, 2nd, and 3rd place in each age division. - 5.
-Any exhibitor that does not complete Skillathon or write an essay will be ineligible to show and/or sell at the 2024 Darke County Junior Fair.
+Any exhibitor that does not complete Skillathon or write an essay will be ineligible to show and/or sell at the 2025 Darke County Junior Fair.
 Anyone needing additional help during the skillathon should contact Amy Hanes before the skillathon date. - 6.
 For additional information, contact your advisor or member of the Sheep Show Committee.

-2023 SHEEP SKILLATHON AWARD DONORS
+2024 SHEEP SKILLATHON AWARD DONORS